omgnetwork/omgnetwork.github.io/CONTRIBUTING.md

 git checkout docsdocsdocs
 ```

-3. Checkout to a new branch with `<GIT_USERNAME>/<FEATURE>` name.
+3. Checkout to a new branch with `<GIT_USERNAME>/<FEATURE>` name:

 ```
 git checkout -b <GIT_USERNAME>/<FEATURE>
 ```

 4. Make changes according to the [Documentation Guidelines](#documentation-guidelines).
-5. Submit the PR to the `docsdocsdocs` branch.
+5. Submit the PR to the `docsdocsdocs` branch for review.
 Don't submit the PR to the `master` branch, it's strictly for deployment.
+6. When your PR is approved, please use the `Squash and merge` option to maintain more clear commit history.
-6. After your PR is merged, you can safely delete your branch and pull the changes from the main (upstream) repository.
+7. After your PR is merged, you can safely delete your branch and pull the changes from the main (upstream) repository.

+#### Commit Message Guidelines

+There are no strict commit guidelines when you're working with your branch.
+However to maintain consistency across the entire project, please use the following pull request naming when merging:
+- `[Add]: <FEATURE>` - when adding new documentation or code samples.
+- `[Update]: <FEATURE>` - when updating the existing documentation.

+> `<FEATURE>` - a short description of the changes you've made in the PR (e.g. `[Add]: OMG Wallet Quick Start`).

 ### Documentation Guidelines